March 29, 2023

-- Every year, WorkSafeBC, the B.C.
+- Attending a Day of Mourning ceremony.
+Every year, WorkSafeBC, the B.C.
 Federation of Labour, the Business Council of British Columbia and other organizations host public ceremonies to honour the occasion.
-This year ceremonies will be held in several regions around the province.
+Ceremonies are held in several regions around the province.